-Haematogenous spread from the lungs or gastrointestinal tract is most common, leading to small subpial or subependymal infective foci.
-These are termed Rich foci and form a reservoir from which intracranial manifestations may arise 5,7-8.
+Hematogenous spread from the lungs or gastrointestinal tract is most common, leading to small subpial or subependymal infective foci.
+These are termed Rich foci and form a reservoir from which intracranial manifestations may arise 5,7,8.
 This can occur either during the primary infection (uncommon, and more frequently seen in children) or be reactivated later and cause a post-primary infection.

 There is a wide radiological and pathological spectrum of the CNS disease.
 Tuberculous meningitis and intracranial tuberculous granuloma (tuberculoma) are the most common manifestations and these are discussed in detail in separate articles.
 Below is a brief discussion of the main imaging features of each presentation.

 TB leptomeningitis is common and presents with thick tuberculous exudate within the subarachnoid space, particularly pronounced at the base of the brain (especially in the interpeduncular fossa, anterior to the pons and around the cerebellum) and may also extend into the Sylvian fissures.
 In contrast to bacterial meningitis, extension over the surfaces of the cerebral hemispheres is relatively uncommon 8.
 Eventually, mass-like regions of caseous necrosis can form within this exudate, representing extra-axial tuberculomas.

 Not surprisingly CSF flow is disrupted, and obstructive hydrocephalus is common.